-Alimi Adewale’s pratice posit genres traditionally evoked in painting—such as portraits, landscapes, and nudes but with a contemporary expression in a profusion of rich texture and often uncommon sculptural finish.
+Alimi Adewale is a Nigerian artist who uses the medium of painting, sculptures and installations to explore urban issues and the lives of everyday people in cities.
+His practice combines elements of minimalism and abstraction to evoke the dynamism and intensity of the cosmopolitan environment.
+Most of his work has a profusion of rich textures and oftentimes an uncommon sculptural finish.
 Whether utilizing photography and oil paint (Owambe, 2015) or thick lump of oils mediums, ( House of Assembly 2013) that takes years to dry, Alimi mines the endless possibilities of a particular material to introduce an additional dimension into the work: that of time.
-Imbued with their own mortality, his sculptures cultivate the experiential function of art compare to the traditional African sculptures.
+Imbued with their own mortality, his sculptures cultivate the experiential function of art compared to the traditional African sculptures.
 Alimi incorporates elements of minimalism and abstraction to create an oeuvre that is distinctly current, and as witty as it is macabre.

-Alimi Adewale was born in May 8th 1974 and he studied mechanical engineering in Ilorin, Nigeria.
-Interest in art spur going to exhibitions and he later developed his knowledge of art after graduating by undergoing various art workshop.
+Alimi Adewale was born on May 8th ,1974 and he studied mechanical engineering in Ilorin, Nigeria.
+His growing interest in art was spurred by going to exhibitions.
+He later developed his extensive knowledge of art after graduating by attending various art workshops across the world.

-Since the late 2002, Alimi has used his Art practice to explore and personalize urban issues allude to the lives of everyday city people, which are often neglected in the drive toward excessive urbanization, rapid modern development and the growing global economy.
+Since late 2002, Alimi has used his Art to explore and personalize urban issues alluding to the lives of everyday people, which are often neglected in the drive toward excessive urbanization, rapid modern development and the growing global economy.